 Art Of Black And White Wildlife Photography

-Anybody who knows me, knows of my passion for black and white photography.
+Anybody who knows me knows of my passion for black and white photography.
 Growing up in the 70's & 80's as a boy, every Sunday I would read newspapers filled with editorials and photographs by the world's top writers and photographers.
-Content was of the highest standard - be it the written word or photographs.
+The content was of the highest standard - be it the written word or photographs.
 We were spoilt by Magnum photographers and conflict photographers like Don McCullin.

 Their work was of the highest order; it had to be or newspapers would not sell.

 Very few people buy or read newspapers.
 Photojournalists are a dying breed.
 Media houses rely on photographs and videos supplied by Joe Public.

 Content quality has suffered, Mediocrity is the order of the day

 Everybody who owns a camera has a photography page or website and has become an experienced photographer overnight.
 No academic qualifications, no on-the-job training, no experience, little or no knowledge of digital or the wet darkroom.